-Trying to find a karate teacher or karate instructional classes in Chelsea ?
+Wanting a karate coach or karate classes in Chelsea ?

-Our Karate classes in Chelsea focus on all kinds of people, usually one of these three: Men and women who would like to study a new martial art style or sports activity that keeps them physically fit Those people who are serious about learning Karate & Those that wish to develop the ability to defend themselves while increasing their self-confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or natural ability.
+Our Karate classes in Chelsea are prepared for all kinds of people, usually one of these three: People who want to learn a new martial art or sports activity which keeps them in shape Those people who are intent on learning Karate & Those that want to develop the capacity to protect themselves while increasing their self-confidence in day to day life We can work with men, women and children of all ages regardless of their experience or physical ability.